encryptorion-lab/cuDilithium/README.md

 ### Third-party libraries

+We use the following third-party libraries.
+Please install them before building the code.

 - OpenMP.
 Used for CPU multi-threading.
 Each CUDA stream is assigned to a CPU thread.
+- Boost.
+Used for pretty printing of results.

 ## Configuring and Building